saeedshahi/Portfolio/README.md

-# Saeed Akbarshahi's Data Science Portfolio
+# Saeed Akbarshahi's Portfolio

 Welcome to my data science portfolio!
-I am Saeed Akbarshahi, a data scientist passionate about extracting insights from data and using machine learning to solve complex problems.
-With a background in Computational Physics, I have developed a strong foundation in data analysis, predictive modeling, and statistical inference.
+I am Saeed Akbarshahi, a person passionate about extracting insights from data and using machine learning to solve complex problems.
+With a background in Computational Physics, I have developed a strong foundation in deep learning, data analysis, predictive modeling, and statistical inference.
 This portfolio showcases a selection of projects that demonstrate my skills in data cleaning, visualization, machine learning, and more.

 ## Portfolio Highlights